lissi-id/lissi-connect-nodejs-sample/integration-guide.md

 ## **`middleware/issuanceSession.js`**

 An issuance session identifier is required for user registration using Lissi Connect.
-The `issuanceSession` act as middleware and connects to the Lissi Connect API to get the required field `issuance-session-id`.
+The `issuanceSession` act as middleware and connects to the Lissi Connect API to get the required field `issuance_session_id`.
 The Lissi Connect `POST` defines a body value example as follow

     {
       "subjectIdentifier": "string",